ethmore/cpanelpythonapp/README.md

 ## cPanel Python App Guide | Step by Step

+A step by step guide to create Python app on cPanel

 ## Step 1 - Upload files
   -Upload your files to the system by using file manager as zip file